Good Place to Practice

 - There is a rack for borrowed discs.
 It was empty.
 I did find several discs in the weeds of hole 9 that had been obliterated by dogs.

 Other Thoughts: Overall the only reason I would go to this course again is to practice on certain holes.
 Due to the fact that out of the 10 or so times I have gone there I have never seen anyone playing I would say you could sit and practice putting or mid range shots for quite awhile on a hole.
-I believe this was a big open space which some elevation change and a disc golf course just made sense.
+I believe this was a big open space with some elevation change and a disc golf course just made sense.
 If the grass is managed it could be a fantastic beginners course to introduce kids or friends to the sport.
 Definitely not worth paying even $1 to play at.

 1 Helpful / 0 Not